Dabido11/MrWinterz98/README.md

 🎈 I'm interested in coding for primarily Python.

-🐍 I'm currently learning Python, Java and SQL.
+🐍 I'm currently learning Python, somewhat HTML & CSS and Ruby.

 🤝 I'm looking to collaborate on Github and Discord.